-- (Please Stand)
+(Please Stand)

-- Dear friends in Christ,
+Dear friends in Christ,

-- every year at the time of the Christian Passover
+every year at the time of the Christian Passover

-- we celebrate our redemption
+we celebrate our redemption

-- through the death and resurrection
+through the death and resurrection

-- of our Lord Jesus Christ.
+of our Lord Jesus Christ.

+Lent is a time to prepare for this celebration

-- Lent is a time to prepare for this celebration and to renew our life in the paschal mystery.
+Lent is a time to prepare for this celebration and to renew our life in the paschal mystery.